-Explore Bigodi Wetlands Sanctuary – A Jungle Swamp on foot
+Explore Bigodi Wetlands Sanctuary – A Jungle Swamp on foot.

 Bigodi Wetlands Sanctuary – Fabulous Birding & Primate Viewing in a Jungle Swamp

-No visit to the Kibale Forest Area is complete without spending a few hours in Bigodi Wetlands Sanctuary.
-Bigodi Wetlands Sanctuary is a one-of-a-kind Jungle Swamp, not found elsewhere in East Africa.
+Visit Bigodi Wetlands Sanctuary is a Jungle Swamp.
+Bigodi Wetlands is an award-winning sustainable community UNESCO Eco-Tourism project where visitors can see a Jungle Swamp.No visit the Kibale Forest Area is complete without spending a few hours in Bigodi Wetlands Sanctuary.
+Bigodi Wetlands Sanctuary is a one-of-a-kind Jungle Swamp not found elsewhere in East Africa.

-Bigodi Wetlands Sanctuary represents a local community that is dedicated to conserving this rare jungle swamp for this and future generations along with its nine species of primates, the over two-hundred species of birds, plus the variety of mammals that you find here such as the Semi-Aquatic Sitatunga Antelopes, Otters, and other wildlife all making Bigodi Wetlands Sanctuary a must-visit Destination in the Pearl of Africa.
+Bigodi Wetlands Sanctuary represents a local community that is dedicated to conserving this rare jungle swamp for this and future generations, along with its nine species of primates, the over two-hundred species of birds, plus the variety of mammals that you find here, such as the Semi-Aquatic Sitatunga Antelopes, Otters, and other wildlife all making Bigodi Wetlands Sanctuary is one of the most popular and most visited tourist sites in Uganda.

 There is a Tree-Top Canopy observation point where you can observe the swamp, wildlife, birds, and primates — the right spot for taking pictures.

-If you like to include Bigodi Wetlands Sanctuary – A Jungle Swamp in your safari with us – please contact us
+If you like to include Bigodi Wetlands Sanctuary – A Jungle Swamp in your safari with us -, please contact us.